-The governing board is responsible for:
+3.2 The local governing board is responsible for:

-- Ensuring the school has a coherent policy for LAC and PLAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and PLAC has received the appropriate training. - Ensuring that appropriate staff have the information they need in relation to each looked after child's: - Legal status (i.e. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the LA. - Ensuring that staff have the skills, knowledge and understanding to keep LAC and PLAC safe. - Ensuring that there are clear systems and processes in place for identifying and reporting possible safeguarding or mental health concerns amongst LAC and PLAC. - Ensuring LAC and PLAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary. - Reviewing the annual report produced by the designated teacher to evaluate the progress of LAC in the school. - Ensuring they receive feedback from the headteacher regarding the effectiveness of the policy on an annual basis.
+- Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and PLAC has received the appropriate training. - Ensuring that appropriate staff have the information they need in relation to each looked after child's: - Legal status (i.e. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the LA. - Ensuring that staff have the skills, knowledge and understanding to keep LAC and PLAC safe. - Ensuring that there are clear systems and processes in place for identifying and reporting possible safeguarding or mental health concerns amongst LAC and PLAC. - Ensuring LAC and PLAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary. - Reviewing the report produced by the designated teacher to evaluate the progress of LAC in the school annually.

-The virtual school head (VSH) is responsible for:
+3.3 The virtual school head (VSH) is responsible for:

-• Monitoring the attendance and educational progress of the children their authority looks after; this includes children who have left care through adoption, special guardianship or child arrangement orders, or who were adopted from state care outside of England and Wales.
+- Monitoring the attendance and educational progress of the children their authority looks after; this includes children who have left care through adoption, special guardianship or child arrangement orders, or who were adopted from state care outside of England and Wales. - Ensuring that arrangements are in place to improve the education and outcomes of the authority's LAC, including those placed out-of-authority.

-- Ensuring that arrangements are in place to improve the education and outcomes of the authority's LAC, including those placed out-of-authority. - Building relationships with health, education and social care partners, as well as other partners, so they and the designated teachers understand the support available to LAC and PLAC. - Working with the school to ensure all LAC in attendance are fully supported in reaching their full potential. - Acting as the educational advocate for LAC. - Acting as a source of advice and information to help parents of PLAC as effectively as possible. - Managing the school's allocation of pupil premium plus (PP+) for LAC. - Ensuring there are effective systems in place to: - Maintain an up-to-date roll of the LAC who are in school settings, and gather information about their educational placement, attendance and progress. - Inform the headteacher and designated teacher if they have a pupil on roll who is looked after by the LA. - Ensure social workers, schools, designated teachers, careers and independent reviewing officers understand their role and responsibilities regarding a pupil's PEP. - Ensure that up-to-date and effective PEPs that focus on educational outcomes are maintained for all LAC. - Avoid delays in providing suitable educational provision. - Ensure the education achievement of LAC is seen as a priority by everyone who has responsibilities for promoting their welfare. - Report regularly on the attainment, progress and school attendance of LAC through the authority's corporate parenting structures.
+- Building relationships with health, education and social care partners, as well as other partners, so they and the designated teachers understand the support available to LAC and PLAC. - Working with the school to ensure all LAC in attendance are fully supported in reaching their full potential. - Acting as the educational advocate for LAC. - Acting as a source of advice and information to help parents of PLAC as effectively as possible. - Managing the school's allocation of pupil premium plus (PP+) for LAC. - Ensuring there are effective systems in place to: - Maintain an up-to-date roll of the LAC who are in school settings, and gather information about their educational placement, attendance and progress. - Inform the headteacher and designated teacher if they have a pupil on roll who is looked after by the LA. - Ensure social workers, schools, designated teachers, careers and independent reviewing officers understand their role and responsibilities regarding a pupil's personal education plan (PEP). - Ensure that up-to-date and effective PEPs that focus on educational outcomes are maintained for all LAC. - Avoid delays in providing suitable educational provision. - Ensure the education achievement of LAC is seen as a priority by everyone who has responsibilities for promoting their welfare. - Report regularly on the attainment, progress and school attendance of LAC through the authority's corporate parenting structures.

-The headteacher is responsible for:
+3.4 The headteacher is responsible for: